dhirb/incognito-automator/README.md

 ### Supported browsers

-* Google Chrome
+* Google Chrome 64-bit (68.0.3440.106)
-* Mozilla Firefox
+* Mozilla Firefox 64-bit (61.0.2)

-### Tested with
+Older browser versions will likely work but they are untested.

+### Supported Python versions

 * Python 2.7.15
 * Python 3.7.0

-Older Python versions may work.
+Older Python versions may work but they are untested.

 ## Disclaimer

-This script serves as a tool to assist in searching for best credit card sign up offers, it does not guarantee any successful search for offers, public or otherwise.
+Due to the nature of "incognito offers", this script cannot and does not guarantee to find any offers.

 ## License